Welcome to English 1A! Please read the syllabus carefully, as there will be a quiz on it.

 PROFESSOR CONTACT INFORMATION

 Welcome to our English 1A online community.
-In this synchronous online class you will be exposed to different types of expository writing, as well as some research and documentation skills.
+In this online class you will be exposed to different types of expository writing, as well as some research and documentation skills.
 You will be expected to read and write regularly.
 Your reading, writing and our class discussions complement each other; therefore, your participation in all areas is crucial to your success.
-By synchronous, it means that we will conduct some class sessions during our official class days and times, using Zoom.
-Those sessions will allow us to meet each other and will make it easier for me to help you to navigate the course as well as permit me to cover a few things more easily than just to have you work through them independently.
-For such class meetings, you would access the Zoom link by clicking "TechConnect Zoom" from the menu on the left side of the homepage.
-You must have a working web camera and microphone.

 Although this syllabus may seem intimidating, past students have found the class much more comfortable than what the syllabus suggests.
-Check out what my past students have said, in their own words (under “Getting Started in Canvas" in the Canvas Modules).
+Check out what my past students have said, in their own words (under “Welcome” of our Canvas homepage).
 The syllabus is so specific in order to put you in the best position to succeed in the course.
 If you make the needed effort, I’m confident that you’ll get a lot out of the class, and hopefully you’ll also enjoy it.